DanPmkr/course-in-a-box/index.md

 #### About Us

-Hagteni Tech is a Digital Marketing and Online business expert that provides valuable tools and support to help you start making money online.
+Hagteni Digital Empire is a Digital Marketing and Online business expert that provides valuable tools and support to help you start making money online.
 For questions and support, Send a message through our contact page.

 <br>